OpenVoiceOS/ovos-docker/README.md

 docker compose -f docker-compose.yml -f docker-compose.raspberrypi.yml --env-file .env --env-file .env-raspberrypi up -d
 ```

-Some variables might need to be updated to match your setup/environment, please have a look into the `.env` and `.env-raspberrypi` files before running `docker compose`.
+Some variables might need to be updated to match your setup/environment such as timezone, directories, etc..., please have a look into the `.env` and `.env-raspberrypi` files before running `docker compose`.

 ## Skills management